-(4) Other key assumptions, e.g., taxes
+7. Attribution Analysis

+- A. To perform an Attribution Analysis, for each relevant transaction, start with the Pre-reinsurance Reserve and document adjustments from that reserve to get to the Post-reinsurance Reserve.

+For the Collateralized Alternative Attribution Analysis, in calculating the Post-Reinsurance Reserve, replace the reinsurer's reserve with the balance of contractually obligated assets supporting the reinsurance transaction and available to the ceding company in the event of a default by the reinsurer. - i.
+Adjustments may include the following: - (a) Differences in key assumptions - (1) Policyholder behavior assumptions - (2) Mortality or longevity assumptions - (3) Investment return assumptions versus US statutory discount rates - {Is it important to analyze investment risks if the company is not reliant on aggressive asset return assumptions?} - (4) Other key assumptions, e.g., taxes - (b) Other reserve adjustments due to: - (1) Removal of cash surrender value floor - (2) Market value / book value difference due to change in interest rates - (3) Moderately adverse to less adverse (or best estimate) conversion - (4) Other, including other changes to fair value or future cash flows - ii.
+Please comment on the order of the Attribution Analysis adjustments, where a different order could significantly change the impact of an adjustment.

+{Would attribution analysis be the sole analysis required for AG ReAAT purposes in certain moderate-risk cases, or would it only supplement other analysis?
+[Yes, it could be the only analysis, for example, in cases where the transaction is fully collateralized.]
-- (b) Other reserve adjustments due to: - (1) Removal of cash surrender value floor - (2) Market value / book value difference due to change in interest rates - (3) Moderately adverse to less adverse (or best estimate) conversion - (4) Other, including other changes to fair value or future cash flows - ii.
-Please comment on the order of the Attribution Analysis adjustments, where a different order could significantly change the impact of an adjustment. - B. Use the template {consider the ACLI-proposed attribution analysis template} or provide similar information in a user-friendly format explaining reasons for any reserve decrease. - C. It may be helpful to perform aAttribution aAnalysis first between the Pre-reinsurance Reserve and another basis utilized by the cedant (e.g., the cedant's economic basis for the portion of the block ceded) and then from that basis to the Post-reinsurance Reserve. - i.
-Please ensure comparison of dollar amounts of different reserves reflect the combined reserve held by the ceding and assuming companies. - D. Provide a narrative explanation, if necessary, to accompany the numbers provided in the attribution analysis template or similar format. - E. Attribution aAnalysis is preferred, but not required, if cash-flow testing in accordance with this Guideline is already being performed for a treaty.
-Attribution aAnalysis is required if a treaty otherwise within the scope of Section 2.A. is exempted through Section 2.C. or Section 5.H unless supporting analysis is provided to conclude that the risks stated in Section 4 are immaterial, along with explanatory commentary supporting this conclusion. - 8.
-Aggregation Considerations - A. When determining whether a block is a Deficient Block or a Sufficient Block, cash-flow testing should be performed separately 1) by counterparty, and 2) reinsurance transaction by significant product lines, consistent with, for example, the aggregation standards in VM-20, VM-21, and VM-22, and 3) by business on a PBR vs. non-PBR framework. - B. Aggregation of the deficient and/or sufficient results determined following Section 8.A, through subsidy of a Deficient Block(s) by a Sufficient Block(s) should only apply within a counterparty for any required testing. - C. Provide an explanation if additional Aasset Aadequacy analysis reserves Reserves are not posted related to a Deficient Block, where the reason is aggregation with a Sufficient Block or consistency with the guidance provided in Section 5.B. - D. Where applicable, explain the stability and reliability of a Sufficient Block when it is being used to subsidize a Deficient Block.

-- E. In appropriate instances, only one cash-flow testing run needs to take place for multiple similar treaties covering the same product type and on the same PBR or non PBR basis in effect within the scope timeframe of the Guideline with the same counterparty. - 9.
-Reporting, Review, and Templates
+- B. Use the template or provide similar information in a user-friendly format explaining reasons for any reserve decrease. - C. It may be helpful to perform attribution analysis first between the Pre-reinsurance Reserve and another basis utilized by the cedant (e.g., the cedant's economic basis for the portion of the block ceded) and then from that basis to the Post-reinsurance Reserve.

+- Please ensure comparison of dollar amounts of different reserves reflect the combined reserve held by the ceding and assuming companies. - D. Provide a narrative explanation, if necessary, to accompany the numbers provided in the attribution analysis template or similar format.

+8. Aggregation Considerations

+- A. When determining whether a block is a Deficient Block or a Sufficient Block, cash-flow testing should be performed separately 1) by counterparty, 2) by significant product lines, consistent with, for example, the aggregation standards in VM-20, VM-21, and VM-22, and 3) by business on a PBR vs. non-PBR framework. - B. Aggregation of the deficiencies and/or sufficiencies determined following 8.A, through subsidy of a Deficient Block(s) by a Sufficient Block(s) should only apply within a counterparty for any required testing. - C. Provide an explanation if additional asset adequacy analysis reserves are not posted related to a Deficient Block, where the reason is aggregation with a Sufficient Block. - D. Where applicable, explain the stability and reliability of a Sufficient Block when it is being used to subsidize a Deficient Block. - E. In appropriate instances, only one cash-flow testing run needs to take place for multiple similar treaties covering the same product type and on the same PBR or non-PBR basis in effect within the scope timeframe of the Guideline with the same counterparty.

+9. Reporting, Review, and Templates